-The primary objectives of the commodity risk management activities are to understand and mitigate the impact of potential price fluctuations on the Company's financial results and its economic well-being.
+The primary objectives of our commodity risk management activities are to understand and mitigate the impact of potential price fluctuations on the Company's financial results and its economic well-being.
 While the Company's risk management objectives and strategies will be driven from an economic perspective, the Company attempts, where possible and practical, to ensure that the hedging strategies it engages in can be treated as "hedges" from an accounting perspective or otherwise result in accounting treatment where the earnings effect of the hedging instrument provides substantial offset (in the same period) to the earnings effect of the hedged item.
 Generally, these risk management transactions will involve the use of commodity derivatives to protect against exposure resulting from significant price fluctuations.

 The Company primarily utilizes commodity contracts with maturities of less than 12 months.
 These are intended to offset the effect of price fluctuations on actual inventory purchases.
-There were three outstanding commodity contracts in place to hedge the Company's projected commodity purchases at March 31, 2011.
+There were three outstanding commodity contracts in place to hedge the Company's projected commodity purchases at June 30, 2011.
 There was one outstanding commodity contract in place to hedge the Company's projected commodity purchases at December 31, 2010.
 In November 2010, the Company entered into a commodity forward contract to purchase \$2,296,000 of copper.
-The swap is effective from January 1, 2011, and terminates on April 30, 2011.
+The swap was effective from January 1, 2011, and terminated on April 30, 2011.
 In February 2011, the Company entered into a commodity forward contract to purchase a notional amount of \$2,378,000 of copper.
 The contract is effective from March 1, 2011, and terminates on December 31, 2011.
 In March 2011, the Company entered into commodity forward contracts to purchase a notional amount of \$2,100,000 of copper.
 The contract is effective from April 1, 2011, and terminates on December 31, 2011.
-Total losses recognized in the consolidated statements of operations on commodity contracts were losses of \$1,000 and \$15,000 for the three months ended March 31, 2011 and March 31, 2010, respectively.
+In May 2011, the Company entered into commodity forward contracts to purchase a notional amount of \$1,808,000 of copper.
+The contract is effective from May 5, 2011, and terminates on December 31, 2011.
+Total gains and losses recognized in the consolidated statements of operations on commodity contracts were gains of \$15,000 and \$14,000 for the three and six months ended June 30, 2010, respectively.